-TCP, UDP, and ICMP traffic is permitted to exit the firewall towards the Internet.
-State information is kept so that the returning packets will be passed in through the firewall.
+TCP, UDP, and ICMP traffic is permitted to exit the firewall towards the Internet due to the earlier "pass out keep state" line.
+State information is kept so that the returning packets will be passed back in through the firewall.